From ITO airport in Hilo to city center

 ITO Airport overview

-Hilo International Airport (IATA: ITO, ICAO: PHTO, FAA LID: ITO), formerly General Lyman Field, is an international airport located in Hilo, Hawaiʻi County, Hawaiʻi.
-Owned and operated by the Hawaiʻi state Department of Transportation, it is one of two major airports on Hawaiʻi Island and one of five major airports in the state.
-Hilo International Airport serves most of East Hawaiʻi, including the districts of Hilo and Puna, as well as portions of the districts of Hāmākua and Kaʻū.
-Most flights to the airport are from Honolulu International Airport.
-These flights are predominantly operated by Hawaiian Airlines, Aloha Air Cargo, and its newest operator, Southwest Airlines.
-The airport encompasses 1,007 acres (408 ha) of land.It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a small-hub primary commercial service facility.
+Hilo International Airport (IATA: ITO, ICAO: PHTO, FAA LID: ITO), formerly General Lyman Field, is a regional airport located in Hilo, Hawaiʻi, United States.
+Owned and operated by the Hawaii Department of Transportation, the airport serves windward (eastern) Hawaiʻi island including the districts of Hilo, Hāmākua and Kaʻū, and Puna.
+It is one of two international airports serving Hawaiʻi island, the other being Kona International Airport on the leeward (western) side.
+Although named an international airport, most flights operate between either Honolulu International Airport on Oahu or Kahului Airport on Maui.
+The airport encompasses 1,007 acres (408 ha) of land.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a small-hub primary commercial service facility.

 Airport details